Which actor has most $1 billion dollar movies?

 The Reigning Champion: Robert Downey Jr.

 With his charismatic portrayal of Iron Man in the Marvel Cinematic Universe, Robert Downey Jr. has become the undisputed king of billion-dollar movies.
 Downey Jr. has starred in a staggering nine films that have crossed the coveted billion-dollar mark, including the Avengers series, Iron Man 3, and Captain America: Civil War.
-His ability to bring depth and humor to the character of Tony Stark has undoubtedly contributed to his incredible success.
+His ability to bring depth and humor to the character of Tony Stark has undoubtedly contributed to his incredible success at the box office.

 Q: What does “billion-dollar movie” mean?